 Sara was known for his attractiveness and charm, and his longest standing personal relationship was formed in 1919 with Constance Taylor.
 After Sara was expelled from the Communist Party, Constance Taylor helped to fund his political activities, and Sara was a formative political influence on her young son Alan (later better known as A.J.P.)
 Taylor.

 A.J.P.
 Taylor described Henry Sara as "a magnificent open-air speaker with a tremendous voice", who, "to his great exasperation... could not express himself clearly on paper".
 Sara did, however, write some short articles for the anarchist and Communist press, and a small selection of articles by and about Sara are reproduced below:

-- 'The Tilmanstone miners' Russian visit', including short report of speech by Henry Sara, representing the Friends of Soviet Russia (The Dover Express and East Kent News, 4 October 1929)
+- 'The Tilmanstone miners' Russian visit'Link opens in a new window, including short report of speech by Henry Sara, representing the Friends of Soviet Russia (The Dover Express and East Kent News, 4 October 1929)